datsoftlyngby/soft2019spring-databases/assignments/assignment6.md

 * If you find the explanation good or bad - say so, and be constructive.

 ## Exercise 5
-Add a text index to the `posts` table and change the query from exercise 4 so it no longer scans the entire `posts` table.
+Add a full text index to the `posts` table and change the query from exercise 4 so it no longer scans the entire `posts` table.

 ### Hand-in:
 * the revised query
 * the sql needed to add your index
+	* in particular your choice between a "natural language" full-text search and a "boolean" full-text search.
 * documentation of efficiency in the form of an execution plan

 ### Review: